 Intersecting fashion and funerals, Dr Pia Interlandi explores materials and materiality in relation to dress, death, and decomposition.
 Through her creative practice research, Garments for the Grave, she designs rituals for facilitating dressing, and addressing the dead body.
 This practice encourages audiences to consider what they will wear in death, initiating their own end-of-life plan.
 Pia also works with the dying to co-design a final garment and then supports their families to dress their body in personalised ritual for the funeral.

-Dr Pia Interlandi is a design pracademic in the School of Fashion and Textiles at RMIT University where she completed her practice based PhD [A]Dressing death: fashioning garments for the grave in 2013.
+Prior to this role, Pia spent 18 years working within RMIT University's School of Fashion and Textiles where she also completed a practice based PhD in the School of Architecture and Design, [A]Dressing death: fashioning garments for the grave in 2013.

 Harnessing a toolkit of skills that combine tacit and explicit knowledge bases, Pia intermeshes scholarly and professional practice, interlacing personal reflection, community engagement, and the rigor(mortis) of academia.